 - You tell us that you are seriously harming another person

-- You tell us that you or someone else is being hurt and they aren’t able to understand what is happening to themselves
+- You tell us that you or someone else is being hurt, or if someone can’t understand what is happening to them

 - You ask us to tell someone

 You can tell us as little or as much as you want to.
 We might ask if you want to share your name and some other details about yourself, but it’s up to you if you would like to do this.

 Just because you give us some details does not mean that we will share this with anyone.

 The Helpline Advisor can arrange for you to speak to one of our therapists to have eight therapy sessions, and further sessions could be offered if required.
 Sessions will take place over the phone or web either once or twice a week, depending on your needs.

 What kind of therapy do you offer?

 We are a team of specialist workers with experience of working with Hong Kong BN(O) Nationals.
 Our team of specialist advisors and therapists work in a culturally informed manner and are knowledgeable about the lived experiences of adults and children from these communities.

 The team is honoured to be part of this unique service and are equipped to support the complexity of issues that young people and adults face.